jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 * `auth-tls-cert-header`: If `true` HAProxy will add `X-SSL-Client-Cert` http header with a base64 encoding of the X509 certificate provided by the client.
 Default is to not provide the client certificate.
 * `auth-tls-error-page`: Optional URL of the page to redirect the user if he doesn't provide a certificate or the certificate is invalid.
+* `auth-tls-default-secret`: Optional, defines the namespace/name of the secret with `ca.crt` key to be used if the client does not provide the SNI extension in the TLS handshake.
+An optional `ca.crl` key can also provide a CRL in PEM format for the server to verify against.
+Note that this option will also apply on requests having SNI, but unknown in the configuration, asking them to optionally provide a client certificate.
+Currently there is no way to make a client certificate mandatory during the TLS handshake, so if the client does not provide one, the handshake will succeed and the SSL related headers will be empty.
+Ingress handling this request should configure `auth-tls-verify-client` as `optional`, HAProxy will refuse the request otherwise because SNI and Host header would not match.
 * `auth-tls-secret`: Mandatory secret name with `ca.crt` key providing all certificate authority bundles used to validate client certificates.
 Since v0.9, an optional `ca.crl` key can also provide a CRL in PEM format for the server to verify against.
 A filename prefixed with `file://` can be used containing the CA bundle in PEM format, and optionally followed by a comma and the filename with the crl, eg `file:///dir/ca.pem` or `file:///dir/ca.pem,/dir/crl.pem`.
 * `auth-tls-strict`: Defines if a wrong or incomplete configuration, eg missing secret with `ca.crt`, should forbid connection attempts.
 If `false`, a wrong or incomplete configuration will ignore the authentication config, allowing anonymous connection.
 If `true`, a strict configuration is used: all requests will be rejected with HTTP 495 or 496, or redirected to the error page if configured, until a proper `ca.crt` is provided.
 Strict configuration will only be used if `auth-tls-secret` has a secret name and `auth-tls-verify-client` is missing or is not configured as `off`.
 This options used to have `false` as the default value up to v0.13, changing its default to `true` since v0.14 to improve security.
 * `auth-tls-verify-client`: Optional configuration of Client Verification behavior.
 Supported values are `off`, `on`, `optional` and `optional_no_ca`.
 The default value is `on` if a valid secret is provided, `off` otherwise. `optional` makes the certificate optional but validates it when provided by the client.
 From v0.8 to v0.13 controller versions, `optional_no_ca` used to validate the certificate as well, since v0.14 it makes the proxy bypass any validation.